fortio/cli/README.md

 it's one of the strength of go.

-Using this `fortio.org/cli` as a base makes it work for outcalls to internet valid TLS certs (e.g. https). by defaulting to the bundle provided by `golang.org/x/crypto/x509roots/fallback` automatically.
+Using this `fortio.org/cli` as a base makes it work for outcalls to internet valid TLS certs (e.g. https).
+It does this by defaulting to the bundle provided by `golang.org/x/crypto/x509roots/fallback` automatically.

 See https://github.com/fortio/multicurl for a good example.